FAQs relating to Ofqual/CEA and the UCAS tariff

 Tariff points for entry to Higher Education courses are determined by UCAS who look at the level of demand (difficulty) and the size of qualifications at level 3 in the Qualifications and Credit Framework and decide the points value.

-Dance examinations that are at level 3 (and thus are deemed equal to A level in broad level of demand) qualify for pints that may be accepted by universities and colleges.
+Dance examinations that are at level 3 (and thus are deemed equal to A level in broad level of demand) qualify for points that may be accepted by universities and colleges.
 Grades 6/7/8 and Intermediate are the accepted qualifications.
 The tariff points currently available are listed below.
 Acceptance of the tariff points varies between higher education institutions.

 NATD Examinations in Ballet/Classic Ballet/Modern Stage/National Tap/Stage Branch Tap, Contemporary Dance from April 1st 2015 may be referred to in a UCAS application.